 Vaughn Ward, a folklorist and musician, was a founding member of Caffe Lena.
 Vaughn taught high school English where her students organized the first Niskayuna Festival.
 She was a staff folklorist for the Lower Adirondack Arts Council and organized the Adirondack Liar’s Club in 1986.
 With quenchable energy she founded the Black Crow Network to support tradition bearers and those with an interest in interpreting the history of the Mohawk-Champlain region and eastern Adirondacks.
 Vaughn passed away in December 2001.

 Local Learning: The National Network for Folk Arts in Education facilitates K-12 teachers' and teacher educators' use of folklore and folkloristic approaches in their classrooms through national advocacy, publications, teacher training, and extensive online resources.
-The Network, funded by the National Endowment for the Arts, serves as a clearinghouse and information network.
-Paddy Bowman is the Network Coordinator; contact her at 609 Johnston Place, Alexandria VA 22301; 703/836-7499.
+Funded by the National Endowment for the Arts Folk and Traditional Arts Program, Local Learning is a national service organization for folk arts and folklife in education and publishes the annual Journal of Folklore and Education, a peer-reviewed multimedia K-16 digital publication.
+Download on our homepage.
+Paddy Bowman is the director, and Lisa Rathje the assistant director.

 Join City Lore as an Education Member and receive the CARTS newsletter, City Lore mailings and discounts on events, a 10% discount on orders from the CARTS Catalog (featuring high-quality, authentic teaching resources for folklore, oral history, and the arts), and a free CD or cassette.
 Send $30 (check payable to City Lore) to City Lore, 72 East First Street, New York NY 10003 USA.
 For a free copy of the catalog, e-mail firstname.lastname@example.org or phone 800/333-5982.